 Becoming a Mentor

 As a mentor, you will play a key role within the College, supporting mentees in their professional development, as well as broadening your own mentoring skill-set and diversify your network of colleagues.
+To become a mentor you need to have completed the College mentoring programme or an equivalent mentoring qualification.

 The benefits of being a Mentor